prabhat-roy/python_app_deployment_EKS_Jenkins/readme_task1.md

 Step 8 : Tag the docker image using the command docker image tag simpletimeservice prabhatrkumaroy/simpletimeservice:v1

 Step 9 : Login to dockerhub a and create a repository.
-For example the name is simpletimeimage
+For example the name is simpletimeimage and dockerhub username is prabhatrkumaroy

-Step 9 : Push the docker image to dockerhub using the command prabhatrkumaroy/simpletimeservice:v1
+Step 9 : Push the docker image to dockerhub using the command docker push prabhatrkumaroy/simpletimeservice:v1

 Step 8 : Remove the comtainer to save space using the command docker rmi -f simpletimeservice